royaleagle-dev/royal_quiz/README.md

 # royal_quiz
-an online quiz app written in python
+an online quiz application written with python using Django, HTML, CSS and javascript